The Dark Side of Gravity: B=-A Perturbations: Gravitational Waves

 We now demonstrate that these waves can be responsible for the decay of the binary pulsar.
-We follow Weinberg's computation of the power emitted per unit solid angle and adopt the same notations to obtain the same energy lost through our gravitational waves radiation by the binary pulsar as in GR in good agreement with the observed decay of the orbit period.
-Our understanding is that any distribution of matter can source the B=-1/A field as we explained in previous sections, gravitationally on our side and antigravitationally on the conjugate side, but can also source in the three universes, independent h(r,t) waves.
-In anyone of these universes their Lagrangian satisfies:
+We follow Weinberg's computation of the power emitted per unit solid angle and adopt the same notations to obtain the same energy lost through our gravitational waves radiation by the binary pulsar as in GR in good agreement with the observed decay of the orbital period.
+The Lagrangian satisfies:

 The conserved Noether current being

 we obtain

 Thus for any propagating solution h(r-t) or h(r+t):